boilerroomtv/python-coding-challenge/README.md

-## Boiler Room Python Coding Challenge
+# Boiler Room Python Coding Challenge

-### Insert users from a CSV into a database table
+Create a script that can import users from a CSV into a database table.

+## Challenge

 Update `main.py` so that it does the following: